ben-j-barlow/ben-j-barlow.github.io/_posts/2025-06-07-apg-blog-closing-statement.md

 *Educated individuals, from my very generation (not my grandparents!), who were born and raised in wealthy economies where AI is booming, and no one had a clue about the monumental positive impact the technology can and will have on society at a global scale!
 The perception gap was born…*

 The problem?
-Most of Gen Z's perception was built by **mainstream media's doom-and-gloom** obsession.
+Most of Gen Z's perception of AI was built by **mainstream media's doom-and-gloom** obsession.
 In Latin America, I found myself discussing AI's positive potential with backpacker after backpacker.
 Watching their attitudes transform from **fear to fascination** was so rewarding that I felt compelled to **amplify this mission** through blogging.
 My goal was crystal clear: make my friends and the rest of Gen Z **aware of the positive potential of AI** and prove that “AI” doesn't automatically mean "killer robots destined to destroy humanity".

 <hr class="dots">